ElliottStarosta/Bland2Grand/README.md

 ### Automatic AI‑Powered Spice Dispensing System

-**Arduino UNO R4 WiFi • Flask • React • Load Cell Feedback • Custom Recipe Generation**
+**Arduino UNO Q • Flask • React • Load Cell Feedback • Custom Recipe Generation**

 Search for a recipe (or build your own blend), choose the number of servings, and Bland2Grand automatically dispenses each spice with real-time weight feedback.